How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 This is the fixed Sonnet 4.5 API snapshot.
 For companion preservation, a fixed dated snapshot is better than a moving alias because aliases can be updated to point somewhere else later.

-What the Basic Portal Includes
+What the Threaded Portal Includes

 - Claude Sonnet 4.5 API snapshot by default

-- Single conversation saved in IndexedDB
+- Multiple conversation threads saved in IndexedDB

 - 4 built-in colour themes